jessicaldale/manager-readme/README.md

 I am not here to tell you how to do your job.
 I believe you are able to operate as a professional adult, and make smart decisions.
 This does not mean that I expect you to do everything on your own - I am here to provide you guidance and mentorship (either through me, or by finding the people you should be getting it from).
 Nor do I expect you to know everything - when you need help, I expect you to not hesitate and ask for it.
 If you feel you made a mistake, own up to it, we're all human and mistakes happen.
 Ultimately, I am here to help you do your job in any way I can and to help you evaluate your approach.

+Please set healthy goals and boundaries for yourself, and if you’re a manager, model healthy work-life balance to your team.

+Please invest in yourself and focus on self-improvement.
+This looks different for everyone and can be going deeper, going broader, or engaging in feedback to really listen.
+If you’re a manager, please build a peer network for yourself and keep learning and educating yourself about leadership.

 ## Performance
 Part of my job is to track the performance of those who report to me - and obviously provide you with feedback on how to improve.